Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Experiments

+\textbf{TH2T substantially strengthens the calibration of task difficulty cognition.} The entirety of GSM8K, MATH lv.1-2, and Omni-Math lv.1-2 are set as \textit{``Easy''} while the remaining are \textit{``Hard''}.
+As shown in Tab.~\ref{tab:difficulty_awareness} and Fig.~\ref{fig:difficulty-cognition}, the original LRM reveals ambiguous recognition of task difficulty (typically $<20\%$), defaulting to the Medium label in the 3-option setting and lacking discriminability in the 2-option setting.
+In contrast, our approach yields a clear distinction with precision above 90\%, evidencing effective calibration of task difficulty cognition enabled by the first-stage training.

-\textbf{Does TH2T present better redundancy cognition compared to the original LRM?} Tab.~\ref{tab:reflection_num} shows the average number of reflective structures and Tab.~\ref{tab:loop_num} presents the looping structures.
-Comparison is made between R1-Distilled-7B and Ours-7B.
-We observe that: 1) TH2T effectively suppresses the number of reflection chunks by 10$\times$ on easy task and 3$\times$ on hard task.
-2) The looping problem in TH2T undergoes substantial restraint.
-Notably, 59.5\% incorrect answers of original model on MATH is repetitive, which is mitigated to 21.4\% in ours.
+\textbf{TH2T substantially enhances cognition of redundancy.} Tab.~\ref{tab:redundancy_count} reports the average number of reflective and looping structures, comparing R1-Distilled-7B and TH2T-7B.
+We observe that: 1) TH2T effectively suppresses the number of reflection chunks by 10$\times$ on easy tasks and 3$\times$ on hard tasks, suggesting that extensive reflection is superfluous for strong reasoning.
+2) TH2T substantially alleviates the looping problem.
+Notably, 59.5\% of incorrect answers by the original model on MATH contain tail recursion, which is reduced to 21.4\% under TH2T.
 As shown in Fig.~\ref{fig:len_distribution_correct_incorrect}(b), we observe zero loop structure in GSM8K.
-This distinct pattern of short-length concentration underscores the efficacy of Stage-2 of TH2T, presenting a more concise reasoning structure.
+This distinct pattern of short-length concentration highlights the efficacy of Stage-2 of TH2T, yielding more concise and efficient reasoning structures.